cfkim/V56-tier2-team-24/README.md

 -   Surgical Team Members can update the status of ongoing surgeries (i.e. Checked-in, In-progress, etc.)
 -   Guests can view a status board of all ongoing operations without needing to create an account
 -   Patient information is protected, to ensure anonymity and HIPAA compliance (guests for the patient will know their patient #, which is displayed on the board)
+-   Users can talk with an AI chatbot to get tailored and prompt help on navigating the website

 ## 📦 Dependencies